 Students are responsible for purchasing (or borrowing) the two required texts for the course.
 The approximate cost for these two books (if you purchase them) is about US$11 each (plus any shipping costs).
 Many public libraries (in the USA and possibly other countries as well) will also have these two books available to borrow.
 Both books are also available in Amazon Kindle format - for reading on your computer, tablet, Kindle device, or other mobile device.

 Q. Are there any extra costs besides my tuition and books?

 A. No, there are no additional costs related to the course tuition itself.
-As of August 2016, we have moved to a new dynamic digital certification system (similar to what many traditional colleges and universities are using now for their web-based certification programs).
+As of August 2016, we have moved to a new dynamic digital certification system (similar to what many schools are now using now for their web-based certification programs).
 The digital system allows for providing proof of your certification and course work for potential students and/or employers - and excellent integration with popular social sites (such as Linked-In, Facebook, and Twitter).
 A digital cetificate account is now included in the standard course tuition.
 For the time-being, we will continue to give graduates the option of choosing a printed and mailed certificate (in addition to the digital certificate) for an added fee.
 Details will be provided at the time of graduation.